liamxu1/muzero-general/README.md

 ![license MIT](https://img.shields.io/badge/licence-MIT-green)
 [![discord badge](https://img.shields.io/badge/discord-join-6E60EF)](https://discord.gg/GB2vwsF)

+# Changes

+This repository is forked from [werner-duvaud/muzero-general: MuZero (github.com)](https://github.com/werner-duvaud/muzero-general), we made a little adjustment including:

+- Put tests on the main process so that it can receive inputs
+- Update with better hyperparameters in tic-tac-toe game
+- Set tac-tic-toe opponent to be muzero itself in test modes as default (it doesn't affect training, but affects the result on tensorboard)

 # MuZero General

 A commented and [documented](https://github.com/werner-duvaud/muzero-general/wiki/MuZero-Documentation) implementation of MuZero based on the Google DeepMind [paper](https://arxiv.org/abs/1911.08265) (Nov 2019) and the associated [pseudocode](https://arxiv.org/src/1911.08265v2/anc/pseudocode.py).